 Di C. talked about how this Tradition came to be developed by the early AAs.
 She emphasized how the early AAs came to see that every group had a right to be wrong and that allowing groups the right to be wrong came to be seen as a great service to the AA fellowship.
 Di asked two questions:

 - Do we allow groups to be wrong?

-- Do we allow groups to make their own mistakes and learn from their own
+- Do we allow groups to make their own mistakes and learn from their own experience?

 Teresa K. discussed the article in Second Quarter 2006 A Step Ahead titled “The Balanced Application of Tradition Four Throughout OA.”
 [The complete article follows].
 The article was provided as a handout to the workshop attendees.

 Charles A. and Marilyn A. shared some Tradition 4 experiences from their local OA communities.
 There were stories about newcomers’ meetings before a regular OA meeting that closed the door, and people were not allowed in once the meeting started.
 This meeting has up to 60 attendees and has been going on for seven years.
 There were stories of OA meetings that did not abide by the Traditions that eventually closed down.
 It was stressed that the Traditions are not rules, but distilled experiences that guide our Fellowship.